All Episodes

 They want it, so they think everybody should want it.

-If they were really smart, they would have the duck dynasty guys helping them enroll people for Obamacare.
+If they were really smart, they would have the Duck Dynasty guys helping them enroll people for Obamacare.

 And if Obama was really a unifier, he would intercede here on behalf of AE and Phil Robertson and try to broker and put it all back together to convey and illustrate his skills and unity.

-Because Obama is happy the guy got canned.
+But it didn't happen because Obama is happy the guy got canned.

 Just like every other leftist is.